TahaRha/movie-analytics/data/README.md

 - Mediastack
   - Can change start date but end date is 1 month after
-    - Tried to play around with getting month before vs after release of movie = no articles
+    - Tried to get articles published month before release of movie = no articles
   - Only fetches 100 articles
   - The current data in the github is from July 21 - Aug 21